oc-shopaholic/partner-products-brandbook/README.md

-# partner-products-brandbook
+# Official partner products brandbook

-Partner products brandbook
+See the [LICENCE.md](LICENCE.md) file for using info.